Narratology: Electronic literature and cybertext

-Theorists of Narratology
+Theorists

 Art critic and philosopher, Arthur Danto, refers to the narrative as describing two separate events.

 Narrative is also linked to language.
 The way a story can be manipulated by a character, or in the display of medium contributes to how a story is seen by the world.

 Narratology, as defined by Shlomith Rimmon-Kenan, is a branch of narrative theory.
 The concept of narratology was developed mainly in France during the sixties and seventies.

 Theorists have argued for a long time about the form and context of narratology.
-American psychologist Robert Sternburg argued that narratology is "structuralism at variance with the idea of structure”.
+American psychologist Robert Sternberg argued that narratology is "structuralism at variance with the idea of structure".
 This basis goes with the French-American belief that narratology is a logical perversion, meaning that it followed a course that at the time did not seem logical.

 Another theorist Peter Brooks sees narrative as being designed and having intent which is what shapes the structure of a story.

 Narrative theorist Roland Barthes argues that all narratives have similar structures and in every sentence, there are multiple meanings.

 Barthes sees literature as "writerly text" which does not need a typical plot that has a beginning, middle, and end.
 Instead, written work "has multiple entrances and exits."

 Theorist Greimas agrees with other theorists by acknowledging that there is a structure in narrative and set out to find the deep structure of narrativity.
 However, in his findings, Greimas says that narratology can be used to describe phenomena outside of the written word and linguistics as a whole.
 He establishes a connection between the physical form of something and the language used to describe that something which breaks the structural code that many other theorists base their research on.